Lawrencium77/quant_blog/Fast and Accurate GPU Quantization for Transformers.md

 * Minimising KL Divergence between the input and quantized distributions
 * Minimising the Mean-Squared Error between input and quantized distributions

-The following figure, taken from an Nvidia whitepaper [5], shows a histogram of input activations for some layer in a neural network.
+The following figure [5] shows a histogram of input activations for some layer in a neural network.
 The vertical lines represent the maximum clipping range, $\beta$, for various calibration schemes:

 ![](_attachments/Blank%20diagram%20(5).svg)